-- 1. Associate Degree District Requirements. - 2.
-Associate Degree General Education Requirements.
+I. Completion of the Associate Degree District Requirements.

-- A General Studies Emphasis selected from the three options listed under General Studies in Section 7.All courses within the major must be completed with a 'C' or better. - Electives, if needed, to obtain a minimum of 60 degreeapplicable units.
+- 2. Completion of the Associate Degree General Education Requirements. - Completion of one General Studies Emphasis selected from the three options listed under General Studies in Section 7.
+All courses within the major must be completed with a 'C' or better. - 4.
+Completion of electives, if needed, to obtain a minimum of 60 degree-applicable units.

-Option 3: Specified Palomar Major
+Option 3 - Specified Palomar Major